Your expert guide: awesome things to do in Segovia

 Segovia Cathedral

-The full name of this cathedral is rather a mouthful!
-Catedral de Nuestra Señora de la Asunción and San Frutos.
+The full name of this cathedral is rather a mouthful: Catedral de Nuestra Señora de la Asunción and San Frutos.

 Casa de los Picos

 This 15th-century building is covered in granite points and currently houses the city art school.
-The building oroginally belonged to the De la Hoz family.
+The building originally belonged to the De la Hoz family.
 It is their coat of arms that is replicated with the granite points.
 You can’t go in but the facade is definitely worth a photo.

 Fundacion Torreon de Lozoya